 Operational risks arising from mistakes made in the confirmation or settlement of transactions, from transactions not being properly booked, evaluated or accounted for or other similar disruption in our operations may cause us to suffer financial losses, the disruption of our business, liability to third parties, regulatory intervention or damage to our reputation.
 We depend on the Adviser and its affiliates to develop the appropriate systems and procedures to control operational risk.
-We rely heavily on our financial, accounting and other data processing systems.
-The ability of our systems to accommodate transactions could also constrain our ability to properly manage our portfolio.
+We rely heavily on our Adviser's financial, accounting, treasury, communications and other data processing systems.
+The ability of our Adviser's systems to accommodate transactions could also constrain our ability to properly manage our portfolio.
 Generally, the Adviser will not be liable for losses incurred due to the occurrence of any such errors.